ualbertalib/jupiter/docs/jupiter_phase_2.md

 transform and distribute the data for OAI.
 These serialization projects can worry about the specifics of how to generate a suitable RDF or other linked-data representation from the web application's data.

 Avoid creating swiss-army knife projects, like datastores that are also webservers that also handle OAI that also etc. This is very fragile and will not adapt well to changes over time.
+Done as separate projects, you unlock a lot of scalability that the linked data community seems to totally lack -- if the OAI server is separate from the web application, it can benefit from having something transforming the web-app's data directly into a stored, read-only OAI format in a separate data store.
+This means both that the OAI server can be extremely fast (it need not query Modeshape for data and then transform the RDF into an OAI format) _and_ that crawlers hitting the OAI server have _zero_ impact on the performance of the web application or its database (and vice-versa!).
+In the current setup, everything is intertwined, and an aggressive OAI crawler can cripple deposits by keeping Fedora too busy, or an aggressive downloader can prevent OAI queries from completing for the same reason.
+This simply is not scalable to any reasonable level.

 Representing Metadata Schemas in Postgresql
 ===============================================

 My suggestion for the metadata itself is that you create more-or-less completely standard Rails models for all of the existing things: Items, Theses, Collections, Communities.
+This runs counter to: the way Samvera did it traditionally, with Fedora/ActiveFedora, the way Valkyrie is doing it currently (by acting as an abstraction layer over either Fedora or using Postgresql as a schemaless JSON store), and the way Rochkind seems to plan to do it in his proposal (using Postgresql as a schemaless JSON store directly -- his proposal does have the advantage that he already wrote a gem that claims to make this transparent.
+No offense to him, but I still think this will turn out the same way ActiveFedora did in the sense that it's by definition a much less battle-tested approach, with a much smaller development team, and it's likely that adopters will hit sharp edges).

-Good news!
-We've secretly already been doing this with DraftItem and DraftThesis -- you should be able to rename these to Item and Thesis and simply add a column to indicate Draft state.
+Call me iconoclastic, but I still do not understand the resistance to using regular ActiveRecord and regular RDBMs features here, as I've never seen a compelling argument that the following idea would not work.
+The one thing that databases aren't necessarily great at is representing arrays of values for a given column (normally prefering somewhat awkward join tables), but we've solved that in DraftItems & DraftTheses with json columns to represent arrays of values.
+This seems flexible enough to cover most any case one might encounter.

-The one thing that databases aren't necessarily great at is representing arrays of values for a given column, but we've solved that in DraftItems & DraftTheses with json columns to represent arrays of values.
-This seems flexible enough to cover most cases.
+The Good news is, we've secretly already essentially battle-tested this approach with DraftItem and DraftThesis -- you should be able to rename these to Item and Thesis and simply add a column to indicate Draft state and call the modelling done for those two kinds of objects.

-create a separate mechanism for tracking predicate information IN Postgresql.
+What will remain to be done is creating a mechanism for tracking predicate information IN Postgresql.
 My proposal is a Predicates table consisting simply of:

 ```